 This offer is valid at all participating Southeast Michigan Little Caesars locations, excluding Comerica Park, Little Caesars Arena or Motor City Casino locations, and cannot be combined with any other offers.
 Information concerning Forgotten Harvest, including financial, licensing or charitable purposes, may be obtained, without cost, by writing to Forgotten Harvest, 21800 Greenfield Road, Oak Park, MI 48237 or by calling (248) 967-1500.

-Headquartered in Detroit, Michigan, Little Caesars® is the largest carryout-only pizza chain in the United States1.
-Founded in 1959 as a single, family-owned restaurant, Little Caesars® has become the third largest pizza chain in the world2 with stores in 24 countries and territories worldwide, including in each of the 50 U.S. states.
+Headquartered in Detroit, Michigan, Little Caesars was founded in 1959 as a single, family-owned restaurant.
+Today, Little Caesars is the largest carryout-only pizza chain in the United States and the third largest pizza chain in the world, with stores in each of the 50 states and 24 countries and territories around the world.

-Known for its HOT-N-READY® pizza and famed Crazy Bread®, Little Caesars® has been named “Best Value in America” for eleven years in a row3.
-Little Caesars® products are made with quality ingredients, like fresh, never frozen, mozzarella and Muenster cheese, dough made fresh daily in the stores and sauce made from fresh-packed, vine-ripened California crushed tomatoes.
+Known for its HOT-N-READY® pizza and famed Crazy Bread®, Little Caesars has been named “Best Value in America” for the past twelve years (based on nationwide survey of national quick service restaurant customers conducted by Sandelman & Associates - 2007-2018 entitled “Highest Rated Chain – Value for the Money”).
+Little Caesars products are made with quality ingredients, like fresh, never frozen, mozzarella and Muenster cheese and sauce made from fresh-packed, vine-ripened California crushed tomatoes.

 Oak Park, Michigan-based Forgotten Harvest was formed in 1990 to fight two problems: hunger and waste.
 Forgotten Harvest “rescued” over 45 million pounds of food last year by collecting surplus prepared and perishable food from over 800 locations, including grocery stores, fruit and vegetable markets, restaurants, caterers, dairies, farmers, wholesale food distributors and other Health Department-approved sources.
 This donated food, which would otherwise go to waste, is delivered free-of-charge to over 250 emergency food providers in the metro Detroit area.
 Learn more about Forgotten Harvest and how to help drive hunger from our community at www.forgottenharvest.org.